ansatzcapital/dilib/README.md

 car_config = dilib.get_config(CarConfig, db_address="another-db-address")

 # Perturb here as you'd like.
 Note that the new object
-# doesn't need to have been set up beforehand.
-E.g.:
+# doesn't need to have been set up by the config author beforehand.
 car_config.engine_config.engine = dilib.Singleton(MockEngine)

 # Create container from config